larpchronicles/rules/10_production-skills.md

 ### Rank III

 #### Rune of the Beacon
    >When activated, this rune will place a magical mark upon an item that will act as a beacon for the one that used the rune that lasts for one day.
-For the duration of the effect, the character may sense the general direction of the location of the marked item.
+For the duration of the effect, the character may sense the general direction of the location of the marked item; this includes beacon objects another character is carrying.
 This beacon cannot be affected by Dispel Magic, or even death and body regeneration.
 To activate this rune the character must touch the target of the rune and say “Activate Rune of the Beacon”.
 This item is consumed on use.
 #### Major Wand
    >This Wand may contain a single use of any spell Rank V or VI.
 In order to be used the user must be able to cast the spell on their own.
 To cast from the wand, the user must declare “Activate”, followed by the spell incant.
 This item is consumed on use.